 I posted the following analysis of the substantive differences in seeing intellectual truths via “The Forest” vs. “The Trees,” on Jay Bookman’s blog, of the Atlanta Journal-Constitution, on the morning of May 6, 2016: (Link: http://jaybookman.blog.myajc.com/2016/05/05/paul-ryan-acknowledges-the-deep-chasm-splitting-the-gop/

 The author of “The Guardian” article, entitled “Democrats acting Elitist, Not Progressive,” (Link: http://www.theguardian.com/commentisfree/2016/may/04/democrats-acting-elitist-not-progressive-thomas-frank ), Thomas Frank, centered his entire article on a false premise, in my opinion.
-By example: The former Instructional Superintendent of Schools who promoted me to the role of his Instructional Lead Teacher (to the jealousy of some of my peer teachers) gave me wise advice years ago.
-That Dr. of Education, and my principal, told me years ago, “When people have nothing to criticize you for factually because your work is excellent, they will go for character assassination for that is all that they have because they want to bring you down.”
+By example: The former Instructional Superintendent of Schools of the system in which I had worked, promoted me to the role of his Instructional Lead Teacher (to the jealousy of some of my peer teachers.
+He gave me wise advice after he had promoted me, years ago.
+That Doctorate of Education, and my principal, had said to me, “When people have nothing to criticize you for factually, because your work is excellent, they will go for character assassination, for that is all that they have left to use, because they want to bring you down.”

 Imho, Thomas Franks’ entire article was a wrong-headed characterization of Democrats.
-Thus, my refute was to show him (and this reading audience) how wrong he was.
+Thus, my argument was designed to refute his contention in his article by showing how wrong he was regarding the Democratic agenda.
 Therefore, I needed to give a strong defense of the Democratic Party’s agenda over the past 5 decades, in contrast to that of the Republicans.
 Any reasonable person would have read my words that way.

 Part 2 (continuation)

-Now, you and several others, try to pull me into an intellectual rabbit’s hole to which I do not wish to descend.
-You both believe strongly in “facts” and state that over and over again.
+Now, you and several others, are trying to pull me into an intellectual rabbit’s hole to which I do not wish to descend.
+You both believe strongly in “facts,” and you state that over and over again.
 I believe in the importance of facts, also.
-However, the important thing to remember about so-called “facts” is that they can be used to destroy an otherwise valid argument, or person, if not interpreted correctly.
+However, the important thing to remember about so-called “facts” is that they can be used to destroy an otherwise valid argument, or person, if those facts are not interpreted correctly.

 I will not be pulled into any more “intellectual rabbit holes” with you and the other poster, if I can avoid it, again.
-One can take “facts” and misinterpret those facts to other posters, all day, in a juvenile intellectual “one-ups-man-ship” game.
+One can take “facts” and misinterpret those facts to others, all day, in a juvenile intellectual “one-ups-man-ship” game.
 I want no part of that game.